 Martin Cahill appeared at the Four Courts accused threatening to burn down the house of his elderly next door neighbours.
 Martin Cahill who was at the centre of a four month Garda surveillance used a decoy to try to fool photographers and cameramen.
 While in court he wore a wig, false moustache and glasses.

 Following the adjournment of his case, Martin Cahill left the court and issued a short statement to reporters.
 Wearing a balaclava he sang and danced while removing his clothing to reveal a Mickey Mouse tee shirt and boxer shorts.

-Shortly afterwards he speaks to Una O’Hagan, who puts it to him that if he were innocent of alleged crimes, he would not need to wear a balaclava.
+Shortly after he speaks to Una O’Hagan, who puts it to him that if he were innocent of alleged crimes, he would not need to wear a balaclava.
 Martin Cahill does not agree,

 Maybe if I was guilty I probably wouldn’t.
 Seeing that I’m innocent, I do.

 An RTÉ News report broadcast on 14 April 1988.
 The reporter is Una O’Hagan.